RyanJTalbot/MSDS/README.md

 - Project Management: Foundations and Initiation (1 credit)
 - Project Planning and Execution (1 credit)
 - Agile Project Management (1 credit)
-- Fundamentals of Software Architecture for Big Data
-- Software Architecture Patterns for Big Data
-- Applications of Software Architecture for Big Data
 - IBM Applied Data Science Capstone (1 credit)

 Students must complete 9 elective credits to earn the degree, and can choose from a variety of available options.